 What broke the silence was:

-- High Priest angel (Jesus Christ) offered incense with the prayers of all saints who gathered as one in prayer (Revelation 8:3-4)
+The New Testament high priest angel (Jesus Christ), standing in the office of the high priest, offered incense with the prayers of all saints who gathered as one in prayer.

-- Then the High Priest angel cast fire from altar into earth (saints) which broke the silence by the resulting: voices, thunderings, lightnings, and an earthquake (Revelation 8:5)
+Then the high priest angel cast fire from altar into earth (the saints) which broke the silence by the resulting: voices, thunderings, lightnings, and an earthquake.

-Then 7 angels who were given the seven trumpets, who first prepared themselves at one common altar of sacrifice, could now prepare themselves to sound: after that the silence had been broken by the High Priest, Jesus Christ.
+Then 7 angels who were given the seven trumpets, (the angel-messengers, or minister’s who first prepared themselves at one common altar of sacrifice), could now prepare themselves to sound: after that the silence had been broken by the high priest, Jesus Christ.

 In Revelation 8:2 the seven angels were given the trumpets.
 I believe that the seventh seal has been opened and understanding concerning the seventh seal message has been given and even preached about and shared.
 If you are given something from God, you just want to share it and tell others about it.
 But does that mean the silence has been broken?